Academics

 Following Chapel, students return to the classroom where they take part in a classroom meeting to connect with their teachers, classmates and the day’s work ahead.
 The daily schedule is purposefully designed for each grade level to allow for the right amount of consecutive classroom learning as well as breaks throughout the day in the form of snack, recess, lunch and special subject classes.

-The morning consists of classroom instruction and one of the eight special subject classes: science, ICE Lab/STEM, library, Spanish language, music, visual art, The Good Shepherd Program, and physical education.
+The morning consists of classroom instruction and possibly one of the seven special subject classes: art, computer science and engineering, digital literacy, spiritual practice, music, science and physical education.
 Students take a break for snack and play time.
-They participate in a number of outdoor activities during recess and lunch including: basketball, handball, soccer, kickball, hopscotch, tetherball, reading, or in the Exploration Zone complete with arts and crafts, LEGOs, builder blocks, bean bags, board games and more.
+They participate in a number of outdoor activities during recess and lunch including: basketball, handball, soccer, kickball, builder boards, oversized Legos and wooden blocks, tetherball, reading, or in the Exploration Zone complete with arts and crafts, board games and more.
 We realize that students need a variety of options to choose from each day during their free time.

 After recess, most students have a large block for math.
 The Lower School uses the Everyday Math program including math fact fluency, computer games and extensions.